BurpTech/burp-dimmer/MANUAL.md

 The device will not connect to any configured WiFi network but will instead start an Access Point with its configured settings.

+When the Access Point is toggled off it will return to Normal mode.

 ### WPS Config

 The device will attempt to retrieve WiFi configuration using WPS.
 After starting this mode it is ncessary to press the WPS button on the Access Point you wish to connect to.

 Once the configuration has been retrieved it will be applied and the device will change to Normal mode.

-If the WPS Config mode times out (after N seconds) the device will return to the previous mode.
+If the WPS Config mode times out (after N seconds) the device will return to the previous mode (one of Normal, Access Point or Off).

 ### Off

 The WiFi will be disconnected and no Access Point will be started.

+When the WiFi is turned back on it will return to the previous mode (either Normal or Access Point)

 ## Configuration portal